navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api/teste-delegerbart-api.md

     - Search for "nav" and select the correct api
     - Add a description
     - Select integration method **Med nøkkel (Generer for meg)**
-    - Set up a new integration and note the integration ID, scope and keys for later use.
+    - Set up a new integration and note the integration ID, kid, scope and keys for later use.

 ---